Art-Sells/Arells/Build-Notes.md

 - Alter: "Import Small Amounts of Bitcoin, render bear markets obsolete."

 #### Deployment Amplify/S3 Login
-- create SSRs and see if can delete other .envs, if so delete (look at main deployment)
-- Remove .env hardhat config expositions
+- Ensure that NEXT_PUBLIC is not invoked and remove .env hardhat config expositions
 - Delete MASS address info from MASStester and console.logs from all signer.
 - Restructure decryption process in readMASS and readBTC apis
+- Compare Main ENV with Test ENV before deployments

 ## Final Test
 - 2-3 accounts